How Hunger Makes Food Tastier: A Neural Circuit in the Hypothalamus

 Researchers at the National Institute for Physiological Sciences in Okazaki identify the neural pathways that cause hunger-induced increases in the preference for sweet foods and the decreased sensitivity to aversive tastes in mice.

 Why does everything taste better when we’re hungry?
-According to new findings from the National Institute for Physiological Sciences in Japan, not only does food taste sweeter when our stomachs are rumbling, but bitter food also becomes less difficult to eat—and both effects are moderated by a neural circuit in the hypothalamus.
+According to recent research from Japan’s National Institute for Physiological Sciences, not only does food taste sweeter when our stomachs rumble, but bitter food also becomes easier to eat—and both effects are modulated by a neural circuit in the hypothalamus.

 Generally, we prefer sweet tastes because they signal calorie-rich food, and avoid bitter and sour tastes because they signal spoiled food.
 However, these preferences are modified by internal states such as hunger.
 In a study published in Nature Communications last week, researchers found that starved mice had a greater preference for sweetness and a decreased sensitivity to aversive tastes.
 The research team focused on Agouti-related peptide (AgRP)-expressing neurons, which are known to be activated during hunger states to trigger feeding behavior, and identified two neural pathways that underlie hunger-induced changes in taste preferences.